corda/corda/docs/packages.md

 # Package net.corda.core.cordapp

 This package contains the interface to CorDapps from within a node.
-A CorDapp can access it's own context by using the CordappProvider.getAppContext() class.
+A CorDapp can access its own context by using the CordappProvider.getAppContext() class.
 These classes are not intended to be constructed manually and no interface to do this will be provided.